 In addition to providing health benefits for existing employees, the County also allows retired and COBRA (1985 Consolidated Omnibus Budget Reconciliation Act) employees, and their families, to participate in the plan at the former employees' expense.
-As of June 30, 2003, there are 123 former employees covered under the health plan.
+As of June 30, 2005, there are 115 former employees covered under the health plan.
 The County also allows participation in the plan for employees and dependents of the City/County Health Department and the Big Sky Economic Development Authority.
 Employees of the City/County Health Department were grandfathered at County employee rates, while the Big Sky Economic Development Authority pays County rates plus an administrative cost.
 The economic impact of the extension of benefits to these other participating entities and former employees cannot be separated from the County's cost to cover active employees.
-Premiums for employee paid coverage and retiree coverage increased 21.75% during fiscal year 2003.
-The funding for the employer portion of coverage increased 16.67%.
-There were no significant changes to health plan benefits during fiscal year 2003.
+Premiums for employee paid coverage and retiree coverage increased 14.8% during fiscal year 2005.
+The funding for the employer portion of coverage increased 15.0%.
+The most significant change to health plan benefits during fiscal year 2005 was to increase the annual medical deductible by \$200 per covered individual on January 1,2005.

-C. Life Insurance
+C. Life Insurance and Long Term Disability

 All County employees covered by health insurance are also covered by life insurance.
 The County also covers permanent part-time employees that do not elect health insurance.
-The County pays the cost of life insurance for coverage at 75% of the prior year's salary rounded to the highest \$1000.
-All full-time employees are covered at a minimum of \$10,000 and a maximum of \$40,000.
-Matching supplemental life insurance is optionally available up to a total coverage of \$50,000 per employee.
-The cost is split evenly between the County and the employee for supplemental coverage.
+The County pays the cost of life insurance for coverage at 100% of the prior year's salary rounded to the highest \$1000.
+All full-time employees are covered to a maximum of \$50,000.
+Supplemental life insurance is optionally available at the employee's cost up to three times the employee's employer paid coverage.
 The County has contracted with a private insurance carrier to provide the life insurance coverage.